 Explore it on Goodreads or Amazon.

 Other books in this series include MatchUp

-Other books by this author include Night Fall
+Other books by this author which I have reviewed include Night Fall

 Sixth in the John Corey suspense series and revolving around a former NYPD detective-turned-FBI-contract-agent.
 John and Kate go to Yemen!

 I suggest reading at least Wild Fire, 4, before starting this one, as there are so many references that lead back to it and there are critical decisions based upon actions in that story.

 I’m starting to sense a pattern here.
 And I really don’t know why it took so long…duh…it all revolves around terrorists.
 I know, duhhh *grin*.
 Another pattern is that bad guys always seem to slip that trap.
 Should be interesting to see what happens in book 7.